LinkedIn has proven to be the most powerful social media for business people and salespeople.

 Four out of five people on LinkedIn "drive business decisions," which makes it perfect for acquiring customers.
-B2B sales are made easy on LinkedIn, especially if you know the right place to look and have the right strategy to pursue.
+B2B sales are easy on LinkedIn, especially if you know the right place to look and have the right strategy to pursue.

-Depending on the end goal of your analysis, you can focus on tracking one or several metrics, compare and contrast them or export them into dedicated software for further manipulations.
+Depending on the end goal of your analysis, you can focus on tracking one or several metrics, compare and contrast them, or export them into dedicated software for further manipulations.

-In essence, LinkedIn is a glorified version of Facebook – only professional.
-Its users share opinions, comment on each other’s posts and react to life updates with likes, reactions and thumbs up.
+LinkedIn analytics is a glorified version of Facebook analytics – only professional.
+Its users share opinions, comment on each other’s posts, and react to life updates with likes, reactions, and thumbs up.
 However, there’s a crucial difference between the two.

 The three most valuable activities LinkedIn can help you out with immensely are research and lead pre-qualification, industry monitoring, and prospecting.

-LinkedIn gives you access to a great deal of valuable information about your potential customers.
+LinkedIn analytics gives you access to a great deal of valuable information about your potential customers.

 If your business operates in one of these, it’s almost guaranteed that LinkedIn will be extremely helpful in allowing you to monitor your industry.
 However, even if not, there are currently 148 different industries listed on LinkedIn, so you can definitely find the right crowd to join and observe.